5 things you can pay for with Figure’s HELOC in 2023

 Equipment

-Many homeowners start or expand their business with a home equity advance.
+Many homeowners start or expand their business using their home equity.
 It allows them to invest in the right tools and equipment without having to apply for a business loan.
-Qualifying for business financing with a traditional lender is difficult — you’ll typically need good personal credit, a business track record, and detailed plans to support your loan application.
+Qualifying for business financing with a traditional lender can be difficult — you’ll typically need good personal credit, a business track record, and detailed plans to support your loan application.

 Since lenders aren’t usually concerned about how you use your home equity line of credit, you can get the equipment you need and take advantage of business opportunities much faster.